 Seeing Starling notifications on your laptop

 A further benefit of connecting Starling to Slack is that your real-time notifications will come through both on your phone through the Starling app and your laptop through the app for Slack.

 Khalia Ismain, 26, runs Jamii, a discount card for Black-owned businesses.
 It costs £14.95 per year and opens up a range of discounts for online and shop-based businesses.
 “A lot of the products can be used by anyone, such as shea butter or clothing, but they’re made with Black people in mind,” she explains.
 “I didn’t want it to be an exclusive platform but I wanted to find a way to support and build up the businesses in our community.”

 She switched to a Starling business account last year.
 “It’s helped a lot with revenue, being able to organise funds into separate goals and see how much I’ve got coming in."

 Khalia and her younger sister Courtney, a full-time employee, use Slack to communicate.
-Thanks to the Starling-Slack integration, Courtney can also be kept up to date on the business finances.
+Thanks to the Starling integration for Slack, Courtney can also be kept up to date on the business finances.
 “Her role isn’t so connected to the basic numbers but I like to keep her informed on everything that goes on with Jamii and my goal is to train her to take on more senior-level responsibilities as time goes on.”

 For more information on other integrations available with your Starling app see Starling Marketplace.